Dajaune Brown: International career

 Born in England, Brown is of Jamaican descent.
 In March 2024, he was called up by the Jamaica under-23 team for a training camp and friendlies against RCD Espanyol Cantera and Guinea under-23s.
+In May 2026, Brown was called up to the senior Jamaica team for the 2026 Unity Cup.
+Brown made his debut for Jamaica on 27 May 2026 during the 2–0 victory against India at the Unity Cup semi-finals.